Peptide Bioregulators – nature’s gene switchesApril 25th, 2017

 It all began in Russia back in the 1980s with a Colonel, the Kremlin and a military secret!
 A secret that revealed the incredible: tissue, gland and organ specific properties of peptide bioregulators.

-Their secret research was used for two decades on many thousands of men and women – and it uncovered a remarkable link between short chain peptides and DNA.
+For over 2 decades, this “secret research” was used on many thousands of men and women, uncovering a remarkable link between short chain peptides and DNA.

-Through a comprehensive list of patents and copyrights, the Russian research group have shown that each of the concentrated peptide bioregulators so far examined, interact with particular strands of DNA – effectively and very specifically activating repair and regenerative processes.
+Moving forward, the Russian research group have shown that each of the concentrated peptide bioregulators so far examined effectively interact with particular strands of DNA to repair and regenerate different processes in the body.
+There are a comprehensive list of patents and copyrights for these bioregulators.

 It’s no surprise that this work has seen Professor Vladimir Khavinson nominated for the Nobel Prize in medicine.